The University uses an A through F grading system.

 Appeal of grades in graduate-level courses shall be made through the graduate student grade appeal procedures for the campus through which the grade was awarded.

-- If the matter is unduly delayed or not resolved, the student may present the original appeal documentation to the UNL Dean for Graduate Studies who shall request a review by a subcommittee of the UNL Graduate Council.
-A final appeal may be made to the full UNL Graduate Council, if it agrees to hear the case.
-Since awarding grades in courses occurs at the individual campus level, the decision of the UNL Graduate Council shall be final and is not subject to further appeal beyond the campus.
+- If the matter is unduly delayed or not resolved, the student may present the original appeal documentation to the Dean of Graduate Education who shall request a review by a subcommittee of the Graduate Council.
+A final appeal may be made to the full Graduate Council, if it agrees to hear the case.
+Since awarding grades in courses occurs at the individual campus level, the decision of the Graduate Council shall be final and is not subject to further appeal beyond the campus.

 - If the instructor’s grade is overturned, the instructor of record has the right of appeal, in writing, at the same successive levels of review.